shreyavut/spatial-analysis-in-r/README.md

   - Lightweight format for encoding geographic data structures in a human-readable text format, widely used for web mapping and interoperability purposes.

 ## Types of Spatial Joins:
-- Most of these kinds of joins can be passed as an argument in `st_join`.
 - **Point-in-Polygon**:
   - Assigns attributes from polygons to points that fall within them.
 Implemented with `st_join` using `join = st_within`.
 - **Polygon-on-Polygon**: